SonarSource/sonarlint-core/API_CHANGES.md

 ## Breaking changes

-* Introduce a new parameter in the constructor of `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.FeatureFlagsDto`: `shouldOpenFixSuggestion`.
+* Introduce a new parameter in the constructor of `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.FeatureFlagsDto`: `canOpenFixSuggestion`.
   * This flag lets clients completely disable the opening a fix suggestion in the IDE, which can be useful if the feature is not yet available in the client.

 # 10.3.2